DPBayes/dpdl/docs/trainer.md

 ### Custom metrics

-Additional metrics can be declared in a YAML config file and passed via `--metric-conf`.
+Additional metrics can be declared in a YAML config file and passed via `--metric-config`.
 The file has three optional sections (`train_metrics`, `valid_metrics`, `test_metrics`), each a list of entries.
 An entry is either a plain metric class name or a mapping:

 ```yaml
 train_metrics: